remix-run/remix/docs/tutorials/jokes.md

 ## Authentication

 It's the moment we've all been waiting for!
 We're going to add authentication to our little application.
-We want to add authentication so we can require a user have an account to create jokes and we can associate the user with the jokes they've created.
+The reason we want to add authentication is so jokes can be associated to the users who created them.
 So many ideas!

 One thing that would be good to understand for this section is how [HTTP cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) work on the web.